Customized Training - 2 to 5 Days

 Consider this Scenario:

 Your organization just switched from a tool such as OrCAD, Eagle CAD, or PADS to Altium Designer within the last year or two, and your group has produced several PCB projects.
-However, you feel like you are missing out on efficiency and productivity due to a lack of in-depth tool knowledge.
+However, you feel you are missing out on efficiency and productivity due to a lack of in-depth tool knowledge.
 Or you may have experienced several respins due to a lack of tool experience and expertise.

 For Topics that Aren't Covered in Courses